zubinchopra/portaldocs/portal-sdk/generated/portalfx-controls-dropdown.md

    <summary>MultiSelectDropDown was not bound to an EditScope observable</summary>

-   If the `MultiSelectDropDown` in the extension does not use an `EditScope`, it can be converted to an AMD DropDown using the new form field APIs that do not use EditScopes.
+   If the `MultiSelectDropDown` in the extension does not use an `EditScope`, it can be converted to an AMD DropDown using the new form field APIs that do not use EditScopes, as specified in [top-editscopeless-forms.md](top-editscopeless-forms.md).

-   For more information about the form field APIs that are recommended for developing new blades without `EditScopes`, see [top-editscopeless-forms.md](top-editscopeless-forms.md).

    One scenario for the MultiSelectDropDown->DropDown that is becoming obsolete resembles the following code.